Onam: Other customs

 People buy and wear new clothes for the occasion of Onam, called Onakkodi.

 During the Onam, Keralite Hindus install an image of Thrikkakara Appan or Onatthappan (Vishnu in the form of Vamana) in their home just as Hindus install images or murtis of Lord Ganesha on the Ganesha Chaturthi festival elsewhere.

 Many lamps are lit in Hindu temples of Kerala during this celebration.
 A palmyra tree is erected in front of temples and surrounded by a wooden balustrade and covered with dry palmyra leaves.
 It is lit with a torch and burned to ashes to signify that King Mahabali went to Patala as a sacrifice.

 The swing is another integral part of Onam, especially in rural areas.
 Young men and women, decked in their best, sing Onappaatt, or Onam songs, and rock one another on swings slung from high branches.

 Onam season is often associated with creativity as weavers and potters go for excess production to cater to increased demands for their products during the season, especially in the North Kerala regions of Kannur and Kasargod.
 Handloom fairs are an integral part of the spirit of Onam festivities these days.

 In some parts of Kerala, people indulge in various games and dances during and post-Thiruvonam.
 These are known as Onakkalikal.
 These include competitions such as Ox races (Maramadimatsaram), Uriyady, food-eating competitions, Pookalam competitions etc.in a special month.

 Kuravans of Travancore use Onam as a day for offering thanks to their ancestral spirits.
 On Uthradam day, they offer liquor, rice cakes, flattened and parched rice, incense, camphor, etc. to the spirits.
 The ritual ends with a request to the spirits to be satisfied with their offerings and assured that the next attempt would be better.
 Then an appeal is made to protect the believers and to ward off evil spirits from their area.
 This ritual is locally known as kalayam vaikkal.
 A similar offering like this is done during Makaram harvest, known as Uchara.

 Outside India

 Onam is also celebrated by the worldwide Malayali diaspora.
-Celebrations are notable in Switzerland, the United Arab Emirates, Singapore, United Kingdom, New Zealand, and France (notably Paris and Marseille).
+Celebrations are notable in Oman, Malaysia, Switzerland, the United States, the United Arab Emirates, Singapore, United Kingdom, New Zealand, Australia, and France (notably Paris and Marseille).